NHeoShadow/obsidian-vault/All Notes/ReSA AFAR 01.md

 			- The number of units still in work in process at the end of the month; and
 			- The percentage of completion of the units still in process at the end of the month.
 		- Cost of Production Report
-	- Methods of Treating the Beginning Inventory
-	- Methods of Application of Cost Elements in Process Costing
-	- Accounting for Lost Units
 	-

 ### Appendix